ufobat/p5-AnyEvent-HTTPD-Router/README.md

 # METHODS

 - `new()`

+    Creates a new `AnyEvent::HTTP::Router` server.
+The constructor handles following parameters.
+All further parameters are passed to `AnyEvent::HTTPD`.

+    - `dispatcher`

+        You can pass your own implementation of your router dispatcher into this Module.
+This expects the dispatcher to be an instance not a class name.

+    - `dispatcher_class`

+        You can pass your own implementation of your router dispatcher into this Module.
+This expects the dispatcher to be a class name.

+    - `routes`

+        You can add the routes at the constructor.
+This is an ArrayRef.

 - `reg_routes()`

+    You can add further routes with this method.

 - `*`

     `AnyEvent::HTTPD::Router` subclasses `AnyEvent::HTTPD` so you can use all methods the parent class.